-James Hillier can be seen as series regular Patrick across two series of The Crown for Netflix.
+James Hillier can be seen as series regular Equerry across two series of The Crown for Netflix.

 The Crown is the most expensive TV series to date, and the first ever UK-produced Netflix series.
 It sees the reunion of the creative team behind 2006’s Oscar-winning biopic The Queen, starring Helen Mirren.
 Screenwriter Peter Morgan and producer Andy Harries are here joined by Billy Elliot director Stephen Daldry.